Our Oncology Program cares for children from infancy to patients up to age 21 for all conditions, and up to age 30 for select diagnoses.

 We treat cancer and tumors using many types of therapy – such as surgery, chemotherapy, radiation and hematopoietic cell transplants.

 Because our physicians participate in ongoing, national research studies to find cures for cancer, we can also offer many patients the choice to take part in a study, where they can get the most current treatments available.

 Seattle Children's Cancer and Blood Disorders Center consistently ranks as one of the nation's top 10 cancer centers, according to U.S. News & World Report.
 Besides addressing children's cancer, we also care about their developing bodies and minds.
 Our specialty is treating and curing our patients' disease while helping them to grow up to be healthy and productive.

 We work to minimize both short-term and long-term side effects of therapy.
 We also offer many kinds of support and services to help you and your whole family get through cancer treatment.

-Seattle Children’s partnership with Fred Hutchinson Cancer Research Center and UW Medicine forms the Seattle Cancer Care Alliance (SCCA), bringing together specialists in research and treatment to provide comprehensive, leading-edge pediatric care.
+Seattle Children's partnership with Fred Hutch and UW Medicine forms the Seattle Cancer Care Alliance (SCCA), bringing together specialists in research and treatment to provide comprehensive, leading-edge pediatric care.

 What conditions do you treat?